martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 each joined with periods ('.').

-## Name Mappings {#unique-mapping}
+## One-to-One Name Mappings {#unique-mapping}

 A simple method for generating public names is to generate a fresh name for every ECH configuration.
-If every public name is different, then each public name uniquely maps to a single hidden name.
+If every public name is different, then each public name also corresponds to a single hidden name.

+Use of such a public name
+reveals the hidden name
+to any entity that knows of the relation.
-A unique public name for each request therefore depends on the ECH configuration remaining secret.
+Using a unique public name for every hidden name is therely only possible if the ECH configuration can be kept secret.

 Unique names are incompatible with distribution using DNS, which involves shared caches at recursive resolvers.
 An adversary that is able to obtain